dmlc/dlpack/docs/source/python_spec.rst

 Semantics
 ~~~~~~~~~

-DLPack describes the memory layout of strided, n-dimensional arrays.
+DLPack describes the memory layout of dense, strided, n-dimensional arrays.
 When a user calls ``y = from_dlpack(x)``, the library implementing ``x`` (the
 "producer") will provide access to the data from ``x`` to the library
 containing ``from_dlpack`` (the "consumer").
 If possible, this must be
 zero-copy (i.e. ``y`` will be a *view* on ``x``).
 If not possible, that library
 may make a copy of the data.
 In both cases:

-- The producer keeps owning the memory
+- The producer keeps owning the memory of ``x`` (and ``y`` if a copy is made)
 - ``y`` may or may not be a view, therefore the user must keep the recommendation to
   avoid mutating ``y`` in mind - see :ref:`copyview-mutability`.
 - Both ``x`` and ``y`` may continue to be used just like arrays created in other ways.

-If an array that is accessed via the interchange protocol lives on a
+If an array that is accessed via the interchange protocol lives on a device that
-device that the requesting library does not support, it is recommended to
+the requesting (consumer) library does not support, it is recommended to raise a
-raise a ``TypeError``.
+``BufferError``, unless an explicit copy is requested (see below) and the producer
+can support the request.

 Stream handling through the ``stream`` keyword applies to CUDA and ROCm (perhaps
 to other devices that have a stream concept as well, however those haven't been